 Ask and it will be given to you; seek and you will find; knock and the door will be opened to you.
 For everyone who asks receives; the one who seeks finds; and to the one who knocks, the door will be opened.

-On Day 29, the day before the New Moon, all the candles should have burnt out entirely; if not, postpone this step until the last candle is burnt out.
-This is the final day of the ritual when all the other work has been done.
-At sunrise, take your picture and burn it to an ash, then collect the rest of the ash from the Psalm 119 printout and mix it together.
-If any wax or soot residue remains from the four seven-day candles, take a small scraping from each and mix it with the ash.
+On Day 29, the day before the New Moon, all the candles should have burnt out entirely; if not, postpone this step until the last candle is burnt out, repeating the same process from Day 26 onward.
+The day starting from the first sunrise after all the candles have burnt out at this point is the final day of the ritual when all the other work has been done.
+At sunrise, take your own picture and burn it to an ash, then collect the rest of the ash from the Psalm 119 printout and mix it together thoroughly.
+If any wax or soot residue remains from any of the four seven-day candles, take a small scraping from each where possible and mix it with the ash.
 After having cleaned out your airtight container with holy water and letting it dry, put the mixed ash in with the grains of frankincense, myrrh, cinnamon, and sandalwood, fill the container with olive oil, and mix thoroughly.
 Set the vial of ash-oil where the representation of yourself used to sit on the dish, and set one white candle on top of the vial, three white candles close around the vial on the dish itself, and one candle each on top of the four King cards where the 7-day candles were.
 Light these candles and make an offering of praise in thanksgiving to God and his angels for their help, blessing, protection, and guidance in your life (such as with this simple thanksgiving ritual).
-Asperge the oil with holy water and pray over the oil that it may assist you henceforth in all your undertakings, both those you desire and those you ought to desire, in the things you do and the things you ought to do, that you may always receive the blessing and strength and courage of the Lord in all your life.
+Asperge the vial of oil with holy water and pray over the oil that it may assist you henceforth in all your undertakings, both those you desire and those you ought to desire, in the things you do and the things you ought to do, that you may always receive the blessing and strength and courage of the Lord in all your life.
 Let these eight candles burn down completely.
 Once they have burned out, the ritual is complete and finished.
 Clean off the altar area and the dish with holy water, and dispose of all other remains from the ritual, preferably at a crossroads through which you travel often.

 The direction of the candles being organized with the order of their being lit is meant to follow the path of the Sun in the Northern hemisphere, where the Sun is in the southern skies in the daytime.
 If you perform this ritual in the Southern hemisphere, make the ash ring around the representation of yourself and light the candles in a counterclockwise direction (so East, North, West, and South), but keep the positions of the King cards the same under the candles.